openshift-cs/okd.io/docs/wg_docs/okd-io.md

     You now have all the tools installed to be able to create the static HTML site from the markdown documents.
 The [documentation for MkDocs](https://www.mkdocs.org){: target=_blank} provides full instructions for using MkDocs, but the important commands are:

     - `mkdocs build` will build the static site.
-This must be run in the root directory of the repo, where mkdocs.yml is located
+This must be run in the root directory of the repo, where mkdocs.yml is located.
+The static site will be created/updated in the **public** directory
     - `mkdocs serve` will build the static site and launch a test server on `http://localhost:8000`.
 Every time a document is modified the website will automatically be updated and any browser open will be refreshed to the latest.
     - To check links in the built site (`mkdocs build` must be run first), use the linkchecker, with command `linkchecker -f linkcheckerrc --check-extern public`.
 This command should be run in the root folder of the project, containing the **linkcheckerrc** file.
     - To check spelling `cspell docs/**/*.md` should be run in the root folder of the project, containing the **cspell.json** file.